LongForWisdom/intro-docs/overview/vaults.md

 Additionally, a debt ceiling is imposed on each Vault type to prevent over-reliance on risky or illiquid collaterals.

 Any user who wishes to generate Dai will pay a Stability Fee on the generated Dai balance.
-These fees are used to manage the Dai Peg, fund development and maintenance of the Maker Protocol and reward governors of the Maker Protocol.
+These fees are used to manage the Dai peg, fund development and maintenance of the Maker Protocol and reward governors of the Maker Protocol.

 ## Why Open a Vault?